hyperifyio/gomiddleman/README.md

 Copyright (c) Heusala Group Ltd. All rights reserved.

-Each software release of `goeventd` is initially under the HG Evaluation and Non-Commercial License for the first two years.
+Each software release of `gomiddleman` is initially under the HG Evaluation and Non-Commercial License for the first two years.
 This allows use, modification, and distribution for non-commercial and evaluation purposes only.
 Post this period, the license transitions to the standard MIT license, permitting broader